SAVED FROM DEMOLITION: Rock Island

-Known as Monkey Island or Hidden Park, we prefer the name Rock Island Park.
+Known as Monkey Island or Hidden Park, we prefer the name Rock Island.
 Now hidden behind a sound wall, we’re raising awareness for these historical Lilac Way structures.
 Learn more.

 Rock Island, 1939

 This is the only photo we have found

 This 1939 MnDOT photo of the northern Rock Island area of the original Lilac Park on Minnetonka Boulevard shows the original park design by Arthur Nichols.
 The homes behind the park are on Toledo Avenue.